If you are homeless or about to be homeless, we may have a duty to help you.

 We have to find out if you have a local connection with Stevenage, which could be if:

-- You have lived in the borough for six out of the last 12 months.
+- you have lived here for six out of the last 12 months

-- You have lived in the borough for three out of the last five years.
+- you have lived here for three out of the last five years

-- You have a close relative who has lived in the borough for the last five years (for example, mother, father, sister, brother, adult son or daughter).
+- you have a close relative who has lived her for the last five years (for example, mother, father, sister, brother, adult son or daughter).

-If you do not have a local connection with Stevenage, we will work with other local authorities in England, Scotland or Wales to decide if you have a local connection with them.
-We have to make sure that the other council has agreed to help you before sending you there.
-Whilst arrangements are being made, we must offer you a temporary home if needed.
+If you do not have a local connection with Stevenage, we will not have a long term housing duty to you.
+If we are satisfied that you are eligible, homeless, in priority need and not intentionally homeless, we will refer you to an authority where you do have a local connection.
 If you have no connection with any area, we may still have a duty to find a home for you, or help you find your own home.

-You do not need to make an appointment in an emergency as we can usually give you an appointment that day.
-However, it is better to ring first so we can make sure a Case Worker can see you or arrange an appointment to be held at another suitable time.
+You do not need to make an appointment in an emergency as we will try our best to give you an appointment that day.
+However, it is better to ring first so we can make sure a case worker can see you or arrange an appointment to be held at another suitable time.